Read our 2022 annual report

 The risk of mass deaths from starvation is growing by over 9,200 people a day in war-torn South Sudan despite a famine declaration being recently lifted - Concern Worldwide said today.

-The international aid agency has warned that while organisations are making a positive difference, the emergency in the East African nation - which became the world’s youngest country when it gained independence six years ago this Sunday (July 9) - is unprecedented and is worsening with over six million people, half its population, now struggling to find enough food to survive as they flee from conflict.
+The international aid agency has warned that while organisations are making a positive difference, the emergency in South Sudan - which became the world’s youngest country when it gained independence six years ago this Sunday (July 9) - is unprecedented and is worsening with over six million people, half its population, now struggling to find enough food to survive as they flee from conflict.

 This devastating hunger-toll is an increase of 1.1 million people since late February, when 4.9 million were estimated to be food insecure, or an average rise of 9,243 men, women and children every day.